 - Patients are required to wear masks or face coverings at all times.

-- Patients are required to complete a verbal health screening and non-contact temperature check before entering the practice.
+- Patients are required to complete a non-contact temperature check before entering the practice.

 - Patients who present as ill or have an elevated temperature are asked to reschedule their appointment and return only when healthy.

 - Social distancing is exercised in all spaces including the exam room and retail space.

 - Specific locations for patients to stand and wait for services are clearly marked.